-To fully verify the performance of the SPA method in the NHS-OFDM system with small-size FFTs, the field-programmable gate array (FPGA)-based real-time NHS-OFDM transmission system with IMDD is established and shown in Fig. 2.
-In the optical NHS-OFDM transmitter, a PRBS with a length of $2^{15} - 1$ is generated offline and stored in the read-only memory (ROM) of the FPGA.
-The control unit (CU) pushes the PRBS signal into the QAM mapping module by controlling the address of the PRBS ROM.
+To fully verify the performance of the SPA method in the NHS-OFDM system with small-size FFTs, the FPGA-based real-time NHS-OFDM transmission system with IMDD is established and shown in Fig. 2.
+In the optical NHS-OFDM transmitter, a PRBS with a length of 215-1 is generated offline and stored in the ROM of the FPGA.
+The control unit (CU) pushes the PBRS sequence into the QAM mapping module by controlling the address of the PRBS ROM.
 The mapped symbols are used to modulate 50 (100) data-carrying SCs with indices from -25 to 25 (-50 to 50) excluding zero.
-The direct current (DC) SC and 13 (27) highfrequency SCs are filled with zeros for the NHS-OFDM with 64 (128)-point IFFT functions.
+The direct current (DC) SC and 13 (27) highfrequency SCs are filled with zeros for the NHS-OFDM with 64(128)-point IFFT functions.
 The eight complex-valued frequency-domain data in parallel are sent to the IFFT function to obtain the complex-valued time-domain data.
-A CP with a length of eight is added in front of the IFFT output to resist inter-symbol interference (ISI)^[22].
+A CP with a length of 8 is added in front of the IFFT output to resist intersymbol interference (ISI) [24].
 To reduce the PAPR of the NHS-OFDM signal, digital clipping with a clipping ratio of 12 dB is performed.
-Afterward, the clipped data are scaled to 14-bit data to adapt to the resolution of the digital-to-analog converter (DAC) (ADI, AD9739A).
-After that, the eight complex-valued data in parallel are converted into 16 real-valued ones in parallel by using two first in, first outs (FIFOs).
-The adopted C2R method is similar to our previous work^[13].
-To achieve symbol synchronization, CE, and channel equalization, the real-valued TS with a length of 144 (272) and 14-bit resolution is generated offline and stored in FPGA registers.
-Under the control of the CU module, single TS and multiple datacarrying NHS-OFDM symbols are sent to the DAC interface module, which mainly completes the parallel-to-serial conversion, FPGA working clock (156.25 MHz) generation, and signed data to unsigned data conversion.
-Subsequently, the serialized data are sent to the 2.5 GSa/s DAC chip through the low-voltage differential signaling (LVDS) interface.
-The differential baseband NHS-OFDM signal from the DAC is converted into a single-ended signal through the first balun.
-A low-pass filter (LPF) with a 3 dB bandwidth of 1 GHz is used to suppress the DAC high-frequency image.
-The filtered signal is attenuated by a 3 dB fixed attenuator (ATT) to reduce nonlinear distortion induced by the electrical amplifier (EA, ZX60-14012 L-S+), amplified, and added an 80 mA bias current to drive a C-band 10 GHz directly modulated laser (DML, NLK1551SSC).
-The optical signal is coupled into 20 km standard single-mode fiber (SSMF) (ITU-T G.652) for transmission.
+Afterward, the clipped data is scaled to 14-bit data to adapt to the resolution of the DAC (ADI, AD9739A).
+After that, the 8 complex-valued data in parallel are converted into 16 realvalued ones in parallel by using two FIFOs.
+The adopted C2R method is similar to our previous work [15].
+To achieve symbol synchronization, CE and channel equalization, the real-valued TS with a length of 144 (272) and 14-bit resolution is offline generated and stored in FPGA registers.
+Under the control of the CU module, single TS and multiple data-carrying NHS-OFDM symbols are sent to the DAC interface module, which mainly completes the parallel-to-serial conversion, FPGA working clock (156.25 MHz) generation and signed data to unsigned data conversion.
+Subsequently, the serialized data is sent to the 2.5 GSa/s DAC chip through the low-voltage differential signaling (LVDS) interface.
+The differential baseband NHS-OFDM signal from DAC is converted into a single-ended signal through the first balun.
+A low-pass filter (LPF) with a 3-dB bandwidth of 1 GHz is used to suppress the DAC high-frequency image.
+The filtered signal is attenuated by a 3-dB fixed attenuator (ATT) to reduce nonlinear distortion induced by the electrical amplifier (EA, ZX60-14012L-S+), amplified and added an 80mA bias current to drive a C-band 10 GHz directly-modulated laser (DML, NLK1551SSC).
+The optical signal is coupled into 20 km SSMF (ITU-T G.652) for transmission.